EricPassosScience/PuLP_LinearOptimization_Maximize/READMEEnglish.md

 - Ei = Test labor cost per hour of smartphone type I model, where I belong to set {Lua1, Lua2}
 - F = Maximum number of hours of assembly work
 - G = Maximum number of test work hours
-- Hf, i = Assembly hours needed to build each smartphone model type I, where I belongs to the set {Lua1, Lua2}
+- Hf, i = Assembly hours needed to build each smartphone model type I, where I belong to the set {Lua1, Lua2}
-- Hg, i = Test hours needed to test each smartphone model type I, where I belongs to the set {Lua1, Lua2}
+- Hg, i = Test hours needed to test each smartphone model type I, where I belong to the set {Lua1, Lua2}

 ### Decision Variable
 - Xi = Number of smartphones model I type to be produced this month, where I belong to the set {Lua1, Lua2}